-See that in 3.1 the change is optional, and is not applied to the declaration of c, but it is applied to the declaration of x.
-Since the change is optional to use, and essentially is just $syntax\ sugar$, this proposal does not make any changes to functionality or semantics, and can therefore be categorized as a syntactic proposal.
+See above that the change is optional, and is not applied to the declaration of c, but it is applied to the declaration of x.
+Since the change is optional to use, and essentially is syntax sugar, this proposal does not make any changes to functionality or semantics, and can therefore be categorized as a syntactic proposal.

-3.2.3 "Pipeline" Proposal
+3.2.2 "Pipeline" Proposal

-The "Pipeline" proposal [18] is a syntactic proposal which focuses on solving problems related to nesting of function calls and other expressions that take an expression as an argument.
+The "Pipeline" proposal [20] is a syntactic proposal which focuses on solving problems related to nesting of function calls and other expressions that take an expression as an argument.